Fedora Legal Resources

 |If you have a legal question relating to a specific Fedora package, it is usually preferable to raise the question in a Bugzilla ticket rather than ask about it on the legal list.|

-There is a Bugzilla tracker bug named FE-Legal.
-If a package review ticket is blocked by the FE-Legal tracker bug, this means that the person who set the block believes that the package raises an issue under Fedora’s licensing guidelines or other aspects of the Fedora Project’s legal policies.
+FE-Legal is a Bugzilla tracker bug.
+If a package review ticket is blocked by FE-Legal, this means that the person who set the block believes that the package raises an issue under Fedora licensing guidelines or other aspects of Fedora’s legal policies.

-Package reviews blocked by the FE-Legal tracker bug cannot be approved until the block is officially lifted.
+Package reviews blocked by FE-Legal cannot be approved until the block is officially lifted.

 Cornell University and the University of Virginia offer an open source digital object repository software under the mark FEDORA Project.
 Red Hat’s Fedora Project is not affiliated, connected or associated with the FEDORA Project of Cornell University and the University of Virginia.
 Cornell University and the University of Virginia do not sponsor, approve of, or endorse Red Hat’s Fedora Project.

 Want to help?
 Learn how to contribute to Fedora Docs ›